I charge you before God, He making all things alive, and Christ Jesus, He witnessing the good confession to Pontius Pilate…

-With these words Paul exposes the folly of our trust in the understanding of the mere creeds and so-called “confessions” by which we have so often defined our faith.
-For what great theological oration did Christ Jesus give before Pilate?
+With these words Paul exposes the folly of our trust in the understanding of the mere creeds and so-called “confessions” to which we have so often limited our faith.
+For, what great theological oration did Christ Jesus give before Pilate?
 Yet it says, “He witnessed the good confession before Pontius Pilate.”
 A witness is one who has lived that of which they speak; and the life of which they speak is their confession.
-Christ witnessed the good confession to Pilate; Christ’s confession was the very Life of God by which He was obedient to His Father in all things.
+Christ witnessed the good confession before Pilate; for Christ’s confession was the very Life of God by which He was obedient to His Father in all things.

-The good confession of which He witnssed was that He was the Son of God in the flesh.
-Ours is likewise to be that that same Life of the Son of God is being manifested in the life of our own flesh.
-Just as God and man were fully present in Christ before Pilate, so also our witness to Him shall be no witness at all until the substance of our real lives is being transfigured by the substance of God’s real Life working in us through the obedience of faith.
+The good confession of which He witnessed was that He was the Son of God in the flesh.
+Ours is likewise to be that the very same Life of the Son of God is being manifested in the life of our own flesh.
+Just as God and man were fully present in Christ before Pilate, so also our witness of Him shall be no witness at all until the substance of our real lives is being transfigured by the substance of God’s real Life working within us through the obedience of faith.

-The witness which John makes of the apostles’ confession is, “That which we have seen and heard, declare we unto you…” In God’s appointed order, there is no discrepancy, though there be a distinction, between His Word and Christ Himself.
+The standard of witness that John confesses is, “That which we have seen and heard, declare we unto you…” And this ought to be just as real for every child of God living today.
+In God’s appointed order, there is no discrepancy – though there can be a distinction – between His “Word” and Christ Himself.
 Christ is the Word of God.
-If then we be Christ’s, and His word dwells in us, how can we not be constrained by that Word?
+If then we be Christ’s, and His word dwells in us, how can we not be constrained and compelled by that Word?
 “Why do you call Me “Lord, Lord,” and not do the things I say?”
 We have taken the distinction between command and Commander as justification for the glaring discrepancy between them in our own lives.
-But God does not abide such hypocrisy.
+But the Spirit of God does not continually abide such hypocrisy.